 Maria Norrman’s work relate to how clothing, bodies, identities and genders are perceived and presented and explore the meeting between hers and other people’s fantasies.
 She’s interested in how images and fantasies, which often come from the collective consciousness, are manifested and what function they have for the persons engaged with them.

-Maria Norrman’s work explore the meeting between hers and other people’s fantasies, which often relate to how clothing, bodies, identities and genders are perceived and presented.
-Norrman often examine how history is used as a tool for relating to one’s surroundings, or as a strategy to repress it.
-The work explore why we fantasise and create images about topics such as war history, gender and sexuality.
+Norrman often examine how history is used as a kind of tool to relate to one’s social context, or as a tool to escape it.
+The work explores why we fantasise and create images about such things as history, gender and sexuality.

-With her curiosity as a driving force she often looks into different groups of people who act on the fringes of mainstream society, or are engaged with activities that are displaced from its original context.
+With her curiosity as a driving force she often reaches out to different groups of people or persons who act on the fringes of mainstream society.
+Some who are engaged with activities that are displaced from its original context.

-By taking part in the work herself, Norrman puts her appearances and gender expressions in relation to the participants, which create a dynamic situation in the tension between them.
-Their conversations often build up the central narrative.
+Using herself as a character in the videos allows Norrman to put her appearance and gender expressions in relation to the participants, which create a dynamic situation in the tension between them.
+Conversations often build up the central narrative.

-Norrmans main mediums are video and photography.
-She also works with costume making and clothing, performance and installation.
+Norrmans main mediums are video and photography in combination with costume making and clothing, performance and installation.